mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 ## step 6

-We let ginger water to boil untill it i reduced to 1 cup of water
+We let ginger water to boil until it is reduced to 1 cup of water

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s6.jpg)